cybergu0ck/notes/engineering/software-engineering/programming/cpp/01-cpp-fundamentals/cpp-specific-features/cpp-headers.md

 <br>
 <br>

-## Preventing multiple inclusion
+## Preventing Multiple Inclusion

 - When a header is included more than once in the same transalation unit, It may lead to

-  * Compilation error because of multiple definition.
+  - Compilation error because of multiple definition.
-  * Longer compilation time.
+  - Longer compilation time.
-  * Polution of namespace.
+  - Polution of namespace.

-- We can prevent multiple inclusion of the header file *in the same translation unit* in several ways.
+- We can prevent multiple inclusion of the header file _in the same translation unit_ in several ways.
+- Header files would most likely be included in more than one translation unit, this is not a problem unless the header file contains definitions.
+In which case the [defintion](../build-process.md#declaration-and-defintion) would appear in more than one translation unit, which is an error.

 <br>